Appointments

 If you work and cannot attend open access or are housebound you can call for a telephone appointment between 8 am and 10.30 am.
 Please contact Reception on 01889 590 208.
 We aim to return all of your appointment request calls on the same day.

-Evening Face to Face Clinics from 4 to 5.30 pm.
-For working patients and Children only.
+Evening Face to Face Clinics from 4 to 5.30 pm on Tuesday and Friday.
+These are for working patients and Children only.
+To book these slots please call after 11 on the day.

 Appointments face to face with a HCA or Nursing Team

-Appointments with our Nursing Team will also need to be booked via telephone with our Receptionist, we are able to book these appointments in advance to ensure we can arrange a suitable day or time for you needs, these are also both morning and evening surgeries only.
+Appointments with our Nursing Team will also need to be booked via telephone with our qualified receptionist, we can book these appointments in advance to ensure we can arrange a suitable day or time for you needs, any requests for these appointments must be routine or requested from the doctor.

 Phlebotomy Clinics